 Introduction to JDK(Java Development Kit)

-A Java Development Kit or JDK is a widely used software development environment package, which is used for any or all the softwares developed with Java as its platform.
-As it gives a rarely advantageous combination of properties like security, consistency, reliability and good processing speed, Java is chosen by most of the developers for creating a system application or a web application.
+A Java Development Kit or JDK is a widely used software development environment package, which is used for any or all the software developed with Java as its platform.
+As it gives a rarely advantageous combination of properties like security, consistency, reliability, and good processing speed, Java is chosen by most of the developers for creating a system application or a web application.
 JDK is an essential part of creating a functional environment for the Java development process.

 What is JDK?

 All the Java-based Applications and Applets are developed using the JDK.
 It consists of a number of software components.
 One is JRE (Java Runtime Environment) and other tools like java and javac – that combinedly called a development tool.
 JRE is having JVM (Java Virtual Machine) and other library files.
 JDK provides a base to all the applications targeted to build on the Java platform.
 The software contains a variety of tools and utilities, which helps to perform a variety of tasks.
 So, this is just an overview of JDK.

 Let’s have a look at some of the most used JDK Components listed below:

 - JRE: Java Runtime Environment

 - java: It’s simply a loader that works for all the java applications.
 Also, this particular tool interprets the class file generated by javac.
 The single java launcher is used for the purpose of development and deployment.
 Gone are the days when JRE was used as the deployment launcher.
 Nowadays, JRE doesn’t exist with the Sun JDK and totally replaced by this new java loader.

 - javac: It’s a compiler.
 And, basically, it converts source code into Java bytecode

 - appletviewer: Through this component, we can run the Java applets without taking the help of a web browser and even debug them.